MOLTZ IS ABOUT VALUES.

 Our key personnel are highly qualified, skillful, and familiar with working together as a team.
 We employ a variety of construction personnel with a wealth of knowledge and experience, and we encourage open lines of communication throughout the company.

 Eric Moltz joined Moltz Construction, Inc. as President in 1995 and was appointed as Chief Executive Officer in 2017.
-Eric was also appointed as the off-site Vice President of Moltz Wyoming, Inc. in 2003.
-Under his direction, Moltz has experienced continual growth.
+Under his direction, Moltz Construction has experienced continual growth and success as a leader in the Colorado water and wastewater construction market.

-Eric sits on the Advisory Board for Collegiate Peaks Bank, a division of Glacier Bank Corporation, holds a Bachelors degree in Construction Engineering from Iowa State University, is an avid golfer, and enjoys helping coach Salida’s youth wrestlers.
+Eric sits on the Advisory Board for Collegiate Peaks Bank, a division of Glacier Bank Corporation, holds a Bachelors degree in Construction Engineering from Iowa State University, and is an avid golfer.

 Phil has a Bachelor’s degree from Cedarville University in Ohio, seven years of experience in public accounting, six years of work experience with Katz, Sapper & Miller in Indianapolis, and one year with EKS&H in Denver.
 In his free time, Phil enjoys all things outdoors, especially skiing, hiking, and biking.